Restaurants in Rural California – Santa Barbara, Nipomo, Carmel Valley

 Apple Cobbler and crunchy top with whipped cream

-I happened to mention the tavern to my cousins who live about 50 miles away and they eagerly told me it’s one of their favorite places.
-They often ride with their motorcycle group to the tavern on weekends where the outdoor barbeque sizzles with beef tri-tip.
-Hungry people from the north and south of the mountain pass stop off during a long day’s ride to tell tales, drink a local beer and stay for the live music.
+I happened to mention the tavern to my cousins who live about 50 miles away, and they eagerly told me it was one of their favorite places.
+They often ride with their motorcycle group to the tavern on weekends, where the outdoor barbeque sizzles with beef tri-tip.
+Hungry people from the north and south of the mountain pass stop off during a long day’s ride to tell tales, drink a local beer, and stay for the live music.

 Jocko's Steak House